-It should be stressed that a closely related result has been obtained by Campi, Ghio \& Livieri \cite{campi_mfg_hitting_2021} who study mean-field games in which the players interact through their subprobability distribution $\nu_t = \pr(X_t \in \cdot,\, \tau > t)$ instead of the conditional distribution $\mu_t = \L(X_t \vert \tau > t)$.
-The computation of the reward functional in this model is also based on the subprobability distribution, i.e.\@ $\ev[f(t, X_t, \mu_t, \alpha_t) \vert \tau > t]$ and $g(\mu_T)$ in \eqref{eq:cost_functional} are replaced by $\ev[\bf{1}_{\tau > t} f(t, X_t, \nu_t, \alpha_t)]$ and $g(\nu_T)$.
+It should be stressed that a closely related result was obtained by Campi, Ghio \& Livieri \cite{campi_mfg_hitting_2021}.
+They study mean-field games where players interact through their subprobability distribution $\nu_t = \pr(X_t \in \cdot,\, \tau > t)$ rather than the conditional distribution $\mu_t = \L(X_t \vert \tau > t)$.
+Likewise, the computation of the reward functional is based on the subprobability distribution, replacing $\ev[f(t, X_t, \mu_t, \alpha_t) \vert \tau > t]$ and $g(\mu_T)$ in \eqref{eq:cost_functional} with $\ev[\mathbf{1}_{\tau > t} f(t, X_t, \nu_t, \alpha_t)]$ and $g(\nu_T)$.
 Using ideas that resemble the approach we take here, they construct a closed-loop Nash equilibrium in \cite[Proposition 3.6]{campi_mfg_hitting_2021}.
-Their proof skips certain details associated with the removal of players at the exit time $\tau$.
-Indeed, instead of relying on the pair $(X, \Lambda)$ as outlined above, they mimic the process $Y = (Y^1, Y^2)$ given by $Y_t = (t \land \tau, X_{t \land \tau})$.
-However, it is not immediately clear whether the mimicking process $\tilde{Y} = (\tilde{Y}^1, \tilde{Y}^2)$ takes the desired form $(t \land \tilde{\tau}, \tilde{X}_{t \land \tilde{\tau}})$, where $\tilde{X}$ solves SDE \eqref{eq:mimicking_intro} and $\tilde{\tau} = \inf\{t > 0 \define \tilde{X}_t \notin D\}$.
-It is possible to resolve this by applying the extended mimicking theorem by Brunick \& Shreve \cite[Theorem 3.6]{brunick_mimicking_2013} with an appropriate choice of \textit{updating function} (a concept introduced in \cite[Definition 3.1]{brunick_mimicking_2013}), but this was not discussed in \cite{campi_mfg_hitting_2021}.
+Their proof omits certain details associated with the removal of players at the exit time $\tau$.
+Instead of relying on the pair $(X, \Lambda)$ introduced in \eqref{eq:joint_mimicking}, they mimic the process $Y_t = (t \land \tau, X_{t \land \tau})$.
+However, it is not immediately evident whether the mimicking process $\tilde{Y} = (\tilde{Y}^1, \tilde{Y}^2)$ takes the intended form $(t \land \tilde{\tau}, \tilde{X}_{t \land \tilde{\tau}})$, where $\tilde{X}$ solves SDE \eqref{eq:mimicking_intro} and $\tilde{\tau} = \inf\{t > 0 \define \tilde{X}_t \notin D\}$.
+This issue can be resolved by applying the extended mimicking theorem by Brunick \& Shreve \cite[Theorem 3.6]{brunick_mimicking_2013} with an appropriate choice of \textit{updating function} (a concept introduced in \cite[Definition 3.1]{brunick_mimicking_2013}), but was not discussed in \cite{campi_mfg_hitting_2021}.
 Private communication with the article's authors revealed that they had considered the use of a suitable updating function, but ultimately this was not included in the article.
 Our approach circumvents the usage of updating functions altogether.